-8. LIVE STREAMING OF THE ANNUAL GENERAL MEETING
+12. LIVE STREAMING OF THE ANNUAL GENERAL MEETING

 The AGM will be streamed live online.
-This will enable Shareholders and other relevant Stakeholders who will not be attending the meeting physically to also be part of the proceedings.

-The link for the live streaming will be made available on the Bank's website www.unitybankng. com and by the Registrar, Unity Registrars Limited in due course.
+This will enable Shareholders and other Stakeholders who could not be attending the meeting physically to also be part of the proceedings.
+The link for the live streaming will be made available on the Bank's website www.unitybankng.com and by the Registrar, Unity Registrars Limited in due course.

-Dated this 1st day of July, 2022
+Dated this 26th day of September, 2023